 - Entschuldigung = Best used as an apology or to excuse yourself.

 - Tschüss! (pronounced like “choose”) = Bye!
 Always appropriate to say when you’re leaving a small shop or restaurant.
 Franconians are friendly!

 Where to Stay in Nuremberg

-Hotel Agneshof is a three-star hotel in the middle of the old city, tucked away on a quiet side street, and within a ten-minute walk of everything interesting and most of the recommended bars and restaurants.
+Hotel Agneshof is a three-star hotel in the middle of the old city, tucked away on a quiet side street, and within a 10-minute walk of everything interesting and most of the recommended bars and restaurants.
 The rooms are small, but the hotel is clean, and the rates are reasonable.

 Getting to Nuremberg

 To avoid layovers, take a direct flight to either Munich or Frankfurt international airports.
-From those locations, hop on the ICE train for a quick and comfortable ride to Nuremberg.
+From those locations, hop on the high-speed ICE train for a quick and comfortable ride to Nuremberg.

 The Nuremberg Airport, although international, seldom has direct flights to and from the United States.
-However, it is darling, and by darling, I mean very manageable, small, and navigable.
+However, it is darling and, by darling I mean very manageable, small, and navigable.
 Guten Flug!

 This story was accurate when it was published.
 Please be sure to confirm all rates and details directly with the companies in question, and stay up to date with current events to ensure a safe and successful trip.